serverless/blog/posts/2017-06-22-serverless-v1.16.0.md

 We're proud to announce the v1.16 release of the Serverless Framework!

-This release introduces new features, improvements and bugfixes.
+This release introduces new features, improvements, and bugfixes.
 Let's take a look at all the new features v1.16 offers.

 ## Highlights of 1.16.0